Why Modular Homes/Buildings?

 - Less weather damage as most of the construction is already completed by the modular manufacturer.

-- Less danger of construction fires with modular construction as since the most of the sheet-rock is already installed.
+- Less danger of construction fires with modular construction since most of the sheet-rock is already installed.

 - Less costly job-site payrolls as the majority of it is already paid by the modular manufacturer who pays a lower rate than a site-built manufacturer.